 Current Kenya Team Activities

-In January, the Kenya team will be traveling to the Migori region of western Kenya.
-There, they will visit 3 different communities: Arombe, Masara and Lela.
+In January, the Kenya team traveled to the Migori region of western Kenya.
+There, they visited 3 different communities: Arombe, Masara and Lela.

-In Arombe, the team will be checking on the wells that were installed in 2013 and 2014.
-They will ensure that the community has been able to maintain the pump over the past year and find out what kind of support the community might need.
+In Arombe, the team checked on the wells that were installed in 2013 and 2014.
+They ensured that the community has been able to maintain the pump over the past year and found out what kind of support the community will need.

 In Masara, a driller has been hired to install a well to provide clean water for the community and local school throughout the year.
-The team will be there to oversee the work and provide whatever support is required to make sure the project gets completed.
+The team was there to oversee the work and provided the support required to make sure the project was completed.

 In Lela, three wells were previously installed by another EWB chapter.
 The community was in the care of the Oregon State University Chapter until 2015.
 Due to travel restrictions, the OSU students are unable to travel to Kenya.
 The Kenya team volunteered to check in with Lela because it is geographically close to Arombe and Masara.
 The primary objective in Lela is to monitor the community’s three installed wells.
 Oregon and the Lela Water Board initially agreed to drill 6 wells in Lela.
 The EWB-SFP team hopes to help Lela drill additional wells in the future.

 Arombe is a small community located inland of Lake Victoria and north of the Tanzanian border in Western Kenya.
 The local people live in rural homesteads and grow tobacco and mine surface gold for sale to large companies, (the average income in Arombe is $10 per month per household).
 Their current sources of water are several seasonal springs and a heavily contaminated river.
 When the springs run dry during periods with little or no rain-fall, the river is the only source of water for the community as well as everyone up and down stream.
 Contaminated water leads to outbreaks of typhoid and dysentery that affect nearly half the population every year leading to fatalities.